 Fred proved a poor hotelier.
 Recognising that, he sold up a year later for the equivalent of $17,000 today.
 The pair then bought a bullock team.
-Although Fred probably put up most of the money, Harry, with experience as a bullocky, became the boss.
+Although Fred put up most or all of the money, Harry, an experienced bullocky, became the boss.
 Fred worked as his teamster.

 Three decades later, the Queensland Government designated that spectacular little forest as one of Australia’s smallest national parks.